Ennomines

 (NCBI-index: 190356)

 The Willow Beauty (Peribatodes rhomboidaria) is a fairly large grey geometer moth with a characteristic post-median line on the top of the forewing.
 This line makes a strong deflection at the costa and runs straight on the inner wing half.
 The median and post-median lines start wide apart and run towards each other towards the inner half.
-On the underside, the forewing has a distinctive pale square patch at the apex.
+The forewing has a distinctive pale square patch at the apex on the underside.
 The wingspan is 34-48 mm.
 This moth flies in one generation from May to September.
-Host plant: various trees and plants including Hawthorn, Garden Privet, Birches, and Ivy.
+Host plant: various trees and plants, including Hawthorn, Garden Privet, Birches, and Ivy.
 Dutch name: Taxusspikkelspanner.
 Frisian name: Taksusspikkelspanner.

 Flying period: